-The first point of contact for researchers is the institute that the researcher is affiliated with.
-For example, several university libraries (together with their IT departments) can be a front office.
-The front office employee is the link between the client and the back office.
-For researchers, this means a single point of entry for questions regarding data management and archiving.
-It is a first signpost close to home.
+The front offices are in direct contact with researchers.
+For example, university libraries (together with IT services) can form a front office.
+The front office employee is the link between the customer and the back office.
+For researchers, this means a single point of entry for questions about data management and archiving.

 |Training researchers||Providing expertise to front office employees and researchers (e.g. by contributing to the development of training materials)|